Cavinti: American period

 In 1903, Cavinti was reduced as part of Luisiana by virtue of Act No. 939.
 It later separated from Luisiana to be reconstituted as an independent municipality by virtue of Act No. 1712 in 1907.

 Cavinti became one of the municipalities with high insurgency due to the construction of hydropower dam where several lands were submerged.
 In the 1930s, Teodoro Asedillo and his group operated in Cavinti, holding meetings in schools to explain the aims of the Katipunan ng mga Anak-Pawis sa Pilipinas and recruit fighters to his cause.
 He garnered major support in Cavinti and nearby towns, who would shelter him, provide him with funds and other resources.
 Asedillo was killed on December 31, 1935 following a manhunt and intense surveillance against him and his supporters.
 His body was crucified and paraded around town to discourage supporters.

 Two connected man-made lakes, Lumot Lake and Lake Caliraya were built by American engineers in 1943 to supply water to the Caliraya Hydroelectric Plant.
 The two lakes are some of the places in the whole country where Filipino anglers can attempt to catch the famed Largemouth bass, a top freshwater gamefish seeded to the lake by Americans.
 During this regime, no further economic and infrastructure projects were implemented in Cavinti.

 Japanese occupation

 During the Japanese regime, insurgency became rampant, and no further economic and infrastructure development was implemented in Cavinti.

 The Third Republic

+Hukbalahap activity continued in the region after the war.
 In the 1960s, ground was broken on the Lake Caliraya shoreline for the building of the resort communities, which began a period of economic revival.